Yug-Oswal/BOLT-Hackathon/README.md

 # BOLT-Hackathon: Intel Track
 Find Rekindle at: https://intel.aryanbharti.com
-A repository containing my team's projects and solutions under the BOLT Hackathon under the Intel track.
+A repository containing my team 4lie's Angels' projects and solutions under the BOLT Hackathon under the Intel track.

 ## Our Project - Rekindle
 <img src="https://i.imgur.com/An2OprO.jpeg">

+## About Rekindle
+We help people with Alzheimer’s and Dementia preserve their precious memories in a life journal.
+They can write about their daily experiences and express their emotions, and we will provide them with support and comfort.
+Their life journal will be a treasure trove of stories that they can search and revisit anytime, based on their mood or memory.
+They can relive their happy moments and cope with their challenges, with the life journal as their faithful companion throughout their journey.

+## Problem Statement
+Emotion-based prompting: Train models to respond to prompts based on specific emotions.
+Imagine prompting with "Write a letter to your lost love, filled with longing and regret."
+This could lead to more emotionally resonant and engaging outputs

 ## Related Repositories
 1. Frontend: https://github.com/manaslaud/intel-hack